rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 - [Power seeking/instrumental convergence][powerseek]
 - The current lack of understanding around deep learning generalization and transparency
+- The idea of goal directed behavior and some of the surrounding discussion in the goals vs utility section of the [value learning sequence][valuelearning].[^rohinshawtoogod]

 Really, nothing else?

 Well, other knowledge or ideas will hopefully be linked as necessary.
-Also, here are some posts which could be helpful to read (though I'm not sure if I would recommend reading them before or after reading this post):
+Also, here are some things which could be helpful to read (though I'm not sure if I would recommend reading them before or after reading this post):

 - [A discussion of using an objective framing or a generalization framing of inner alignment][framinginner]
 - [Model splintering: out-of-distribution behavior][splintering]
 - [Reward splintering: model splintering on reward][rewardsplintering] (really utility)
+- The entire [value learning sequence][valuelearning] by Rohin

 If you'd like to read the [late 2021 MIRI conversations][miriconv] (and haven't read them yet), my weakly suggested reading order is: